derryman/ReportBuilderPro/README.md

 # Report Builder Pro (Prototype)

-A simplified static prototype for the Report Builder Pro experience.
-This prototype demonstrates the core UI layout for login, dashboard, and template creation with a client-side mock authentication system.
+A simplified prototype for the Report Builder Pro experience.
+This prototype demonstrates the core UI layout for login, dashboard, and template creation with MongoDB integration for authentication and template storage.

 ## Technologies
 - **Vite + React 19 + TypeScript** for fast component-driven UI development